-Nutrigenomics & Nutrigenetics
+Back Clinic Nutrigenomics & Nutrigenetics

-Nutrigenomics, also known as nutritional genomics, is a branch of science which studies the relationship between the human genome, nutrition, and overall health and wellness.
+Nutrigenomics, also known as nutritional genomics, is a branch of science that studies the relationship between the human genome, nutrition, and overall health and wellness.
 According to nutrigenomics, food can affect gene expression, the process by which instructions from a gene are utilized in the biosynthesis of a functional gene product, such as a protein.

-Genomics is an interdisciplinary field of biology which focuses on the structure, function, evolution, mapping, and editing of genomes.
+Genomics is an interdisciplinary field of biology that focuses on the structure, function, evolution, mapping, and editing of genomes.
 Nutrigenomics utilizes that information to create a custom dietary program to help improve a person’s overall health and wellness with food.

-Nutrigenetics is a branch of science which focuses on how the human body responds to nutrients based on their genetic variation.
+Nutrigenetics is a branch of science that focuses on how the human body responds to nutrients based on their genetic variation.
 Due to the differences in people’s DNA, the absorption, transportation, and metabolization, among other functions, of nutrients can be different from one person to the other.
 People can have similar characteristics based on their genes but these genes are actually not identical.
 This is what is known as genetic variation.

 The MTHFR or methylenetetrahydrofolate reductase gene is well-known due to a genetic mutation that may cause high homocysteine levels and… Read More